module Clear::SQL::Query::Having

 query2.having(query1.havings[0]) # HAVING a = b

-Build SQL #having condition using the Expression engine.
+Build SQL #having

-Build SQL #having condition using a NamedTuple. this will use:
+condition using a NamedTuple.

-• the = operator if compared with a literal
+operator if compared with a literal

 query.having({keyword: "hello"}) # having keyword = 'hello'

-• the IN operator if compared with an array:
+operator if compared with an array:

 query.having({x: [1, 2]}) # having x in (1, 2)

-• the >= and <= | < if compared with a range:
+if compared with a range:

 query.having({x: (1..4)}) # having x >= 1 AND x <= 4